wallawil/CS207/README.md

 This Readme file will attempt to walk you through my Human-Tracking Creepy Robot project.

-Below, you will find two different guides.
+You will find two different guides below.

 The quick-start guide is appropriate for advanced users who have built the robot and just want to get it running.